 We aim to maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
 Your information is never sold for direct marketing purposes.

 The information you provide will be held and processed by registration officers for East Sussex.
 Our staff are trained to handle your information correctly and protect your confidentiality and privacy.

-With exception of customers subscribed to our Ceremonies Newsletter, your information is not processed outside of the European Economic Area.
+With exception of customers subscribed to our Ceremonies Newsletter, your information is processed in the UK or in a country with an adequacy agreement with the UK.
 Information relating to customers subscribed to our Ceremonies Newsletter is processed by MailChimp outside of the European Economic Area.
 MailChimp commit to processing in compliance with the necessary Standard Contract Clauses and East Sussex County Council will be made aware if this changes.

 Personal information collected from you in order to register an event is required by law.